 So, if you’re struggling to get into other private banking hubs (e.g., Switzerland, Monaco, Liechtenstein, Andorra, or Singapore), Luxembourg could be an option for you.

 This is a private banking and investment hub.
-So, regardless of whether you open a personal or a company bank account in Luxembourg, it’s expected that you’ll invest in something.
+So, regardless of whether you open a bank account in Luxembourg (personal or business), it’s expected that you’ll invest in something.

 Generally speaking, people and companies come here for wealth creation, tax structuring, asset protection, creative financing, estate planning, or corporate tax efficiency.

 So, if you’re a freelancer making $100,000 per year, look at banks elsewhere.
 Likewise, if you’re looking for business banking for a non-resident company and don’t have a significant annual turnover, Luxembourg probably isn’t a great choice.

 Here are some groups that find banking in Luxembourg useful: